Rubio Rubin: Charleston Battery

 On 24 April 2025, Rubin joined USL Championship side Charleston Battery.

 On 12 July 2025, Rubin scored his first goal for Charleston with a header in the 68th minute against New Mexico United in Isotopes Park.
 It proved the winning goal with the game ending 2–1, which brought Charleston to the top of the USL.

+El Paso Locomotive FC

+On 30 December 2025, El Paso Locomotive announced they had signed Rubin to a contract ahead of the 2026 USL Championship season.

 International career

 United States

 A former United States under-17 player, Rubin in 2012 was named U.S. Soccer Young Male Athlete of the Year.

 Rubin was eligible to play for Guatemala, Mexico, or the United States.
 He joined the United States team for the match against the Czech Republic on 3 September 2014.

 He earned his first cap when he started on 14 November 2014, in a 2–1 defeat against Colombia, narrowly failing to score a header in the second half and attracting praise from manager Jürgen Klinsmann.

 Guatemala

 Following a one-time switch earlier in the year, Rubin made his debut for Guatemala in a 2–0 Nations League defeat to French Guiana on 2 June 2022.